hungcv/Restful-API-Common-Format-/README.md

 Content-Type: application/json

 {
+    "success" : false,
     "message": "The request is understood, but it has been refused or access is not allowed" }
 ```
 7- VERB Conflict - HTTP Response Code: **409**